akhld/go-blogger/README.md

 ### Adding / Editing blog posts
 - Write the post in a markdown file
-- Edit the config.json file
+- Edit the config.json file.

 Example config for a post
 ```
 {